mandar1jn/portfolio/src/content/blog/dissecting-the-skylanders-portal-part3.md

 title: "Dissecting the Skylanders portal - part 3"
 description: "Dissecting how the portal of power works, and how you can play with it too."
 pubDate: 2022-07-02T15:07:51+0200
-imgSrc: "/images/blog/skylanders-editor/runic-portal.png"
+imgSrc: "@assets/images/blog/skylanders-editor/runic-portal.png"
 imgAlt: "A picture of the runic portal from Skylanders: Spyro's adventure"
 ---
-import {Image} from "@astrojs/image/components"

 In the first 2 stories, we’ve looked at the structure of a few commands.
 However, these commands were already documented elsewhere, and although I verified the data, nothing new was discovered.
 In this story, however, I will document a command that, as far as I can find, has not been documented anywhere before.

 ## The command

 ### Discovery
 I actually discovered this command by accident.
 I had not touched Skylanders: Trap Team in a while.
 Me, and my little brother, decided to play it once again.
 And, while doing so, I noticed that the Traptanium portal had unique colors on both sides.
 So, I decided to boot up my tools and find out how it works.

 ### Finding the command
 To find the command, I used dolphin to emulate the game, and USB Monitor Pro to read the data being sent to the command.
 Using dolphin, I started the game and booted up USB Monitor Pro.

 After that, I loaded a save and placed a character on the portal.
 At this point, the portal starts to have different colors on both sides.
 Looking at USB Monitor Pro, I found the command character.
 That being, the character ‘J’.

 ### Dissecting the command
 So, after I found the command character, I looked at the data recorded by USB Monitor Pro.
 With this, I created a command called SetColorAlternative and I ran all the commands I found to find out what they did.
 This resulted in the following results:

 ```csharp